Looping and independent variables

 DataMatrix object, and is called

-live_dm is created just before the loop is executed (i.e. during the run phase of the loop).
+live_dm is created just before the loop is executed and is set to

-Finally, the current row is stored as the experimental variable
+Finally, the index of the current row is stored as the experimental variable

 live_row.
 That is,

 So let's say that we have a loop called block_loop.
 We could then access the loop table in a Python inline script as follows: